rustamgasanov/blog/source/_posts/2016-03-01-dockerize-your-project-part-3-continuous-builds-and-dockerization-with-jenkins.markdown

   - ci
 ---

-In <a href="http://rustamagasanov.com/blog/2016/02/23/dockerize-your-project-part-1-registry-and-jenkins-setup/" target="_blank">the first part</a> of this series we've set up `jenkins` and private `docker registry`.
-Then, in <a href="http://rustamagasanov.com/blog/2016/02/23/http://rustamagasanov.com/blog/2016/02/24/dockerize-your-project-part-2-building-rails-and-postgres-images-with-docker-compose/" target="_blank">part 2</a> we've created a build configuration and dockerized the `Rails` application manually.
-Of course we don't want to do this by hand every time the code changes, so the time has come to configure `jenkins` for automated builds and dockerization.
+In <a href="http://rustamagasanov.com/blog/2016/02/23/dockerize-your-project-part-1-registry-and-jenkins-setup/" target="_blank">the first part</a> of this series we've set up Jenkins and private docker registry.
+Then, in <a href="http://rustamagasanov.com/blog/2016/02/23/http://rustamagasanov.com/blog/2016/02/24/dockerize-your-project-part-2-building-rails-and-postgres-images-with-docker-compose/" target="_blank">part 2</a> we've created a build configuration and dockerized the Rails application manually.
+Of course we don't want to do this by hand every time the code changes, so the time has come to configure Jenkins for automated builds and dockerization.

 <!-- more -->

-In order to build and dockerize `Ruby`(`Rails`) application we would need slighly more tools than official `jenkins` image provides.
+In order to build and dockerize Rails application we would need slighly more tools than official Jenkins image provides.
 These tools are:

 * ruby
 * bundler